Canon 250D vs Sony A7S II

 The 250D writes its imaging data to SDXC cards, while the A7S II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 250D and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Sony A7S II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 |Sony A7S III||Y||stereo||mono||Y||Y||full||3.2||Y||-||Y|

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 250D lacks such a headphone port.

-Both the 250D and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.